 With standard North American 120-volt/60-cycle AC electrical current, you will be able to operate American or Canadian hairdryers, shavers and other small electrical appliances without adapters.

 Nassau Paradise Island is one of the few Caribbean destinations that provides pre-clearance for U.S. Customs and Immigration services, allowing flights from Nassau Paradise Island to enter the United States and bypass the normal U.S. Customs and Immigration clearance encountered on most returns from an international destination.
+The Lynden Pindling International Airport is also the first airport outside of the U.S. to implement TSA PreCheck.

 If you are a U.S. citizen, you will need a valid U.S. Passport for re-entry into the United States.
 The Bahamian Government may also require proof of return airline ticket and sufficient funds to support your stay.
 Please be aware that a voter registration or certified birth certificate is no longer accepted as proof of U.S. citizenship.
 If you do not have a passport, please visit www.travel.state.gov for the most current information about the passport application process.